elliot-wilson/poly-glot/README.md

 ## Generating New Games

-* The most annoying part of building this game was designing the logic that allowed a game to be cleared and replaced by a new game.
+* The most finnicky part of building this game was designing the logic that allowed for a game to be cleared and replaced by a new game.
 The core of the problem was that the callbacks for Event Listeners need a "snapshot" of the current gameboard whenever they're created, whether that's from a bound function or an arrow function whose scope includes the gameboard.
 This "snapshot" gets out of date when you create a new game, so you need to remove old Event Listener if you don't want weirdness to ensue &mdash; for example, the ability to get points for entering words from the PREVIOUS game.
 Often, the easiest solution to this problem was simply to delete and rebuild game-dependant HTML elements at every refresh.

 # What's next?